torproject/stem/docs/index.rst

 Tor has several descriptor types.
 For bandwidth information we'll go to the server descriptors, which are located in the **cached-descriptors** file.
 These have somewhat infrequently changing information published by the relays themselves.

 To read this file we'll use the :class:`~stem.descriptor.reader.DescriptorReader`, a class designed to read descriptor files.
+The **cached-descriptors** is full of server descriptors, so the reader will provide us with :class:`~stem.descriptor.server_descriptor.RelayDescriptor` instances (a :class:`~stem.descriptor.server_descriptor.ServerDescriptor` subclass for relays).

 ::